 Role of proteolysis in plant development

+Fate determination of cells depends on asymmetric cell division that regulates stem cell fate, differentiation and even regeneration.
+Asymmetric cell division relies on cell polarity.
 Cell polarity refers to a set of mechanisms that establish and maintain specialised domains within a cell or the plasma membrane.
-It is suggested to have evolved from an archetype machinery responsible for restricting senescence to one daughter during division by enabling the differential segregation of damaged material.
+It is suggested to have evolved from archetype machinery responsible for restricting senescence to one daughter during division by enabling the differential segregation of damaged material.
 One of the most important functions of cell polarity is the control of asymmetric cell division that has a fundamental role in the control of cell fate by producing two cells of unequal size and function.
+Furthermore, cell polarity distributes signalling components on the plasma membrane and this is important as membranes connect the cell interior with the environment.
 The establishment of cell polarity is achieved through protein and vesicle trafficking along cytoskeleton.

 Above image: Co-localization of Norway spruce separase homologue PaESP with microtubules (green) during anaphase.
 DNA staining was done with DAPI (blue).
 Densitometry scans were performed in the framed areas.
 Scale bars, 5 µm.